itenium-be/blog-posts/ai/2025-05-02-ml-net-lightgbm-docker.md

 /app/lib_lightgbm.so: cannot open shared object file: No such file or directory {: .notice--danger}

-It's a concious decision by the team to not include LightGBM by default, and that makes perfect since since it is a 1gig dependency which is only used when using that trainer.
+It's a conscious decision by the team to not include LightGBM by default, and that makes perfect since it is a 1gig dependency which is only used when using that trainer.

 # Installing LightGBM